microsoft/msphpsql/README.md

 **Q:** What's next?

 **A:** On Jan 29, 2016 we released an early technical preview for our PHP Driver and several since.
-We will continue releasing frequent technical previews until we reach production quality.
+We will continue to release frequently to improve the quality of our driver.

 **Q:** Is Microsoft taking pull requests for this project?